Matthew1906/Shoplexify/README.md

 # Shoplexify

-#### This is a simple online shop, created using Flask as the Backend Framework and Bootstrap CSS as the Frontend Framework.
-This project is a part of my 100 Days of Python project.
+#### This is a simple multi-page online shop application, created using Flask as the Backend Framework and Bootstrap CSS as the Frontend Framework.
+The project premise came from my 100 Days of Python Udemy course.

-#### This project supposedly includes payment processing, but the suggested api don't really include my country and it kinda felt like fraud to me, using sandbox doesn't seem to achieve anything
 #### This project's purpose is to practice by skills in backend using flask.
 Therefore, in terms of UI and UX, it's not great.
-I'll improve it from time to time.
+However, I might improve it from time to time.

 #### My Approach toward this project
 1. Create ERD and design tables